Residency Documentation

 Domicile

-A person's principal, permanent residence to which the person intends to return after any temporary absence.
+A person's principal, permanent residence to which the person intends to return after any temporary absence, as defined in Texas Education Code, §54.0501(3).

 Lawfully Present Alien

-The amount of tuition paid by a person who is not a Texas resident and who is not entitled or permitted to pay resident tuition under this subchapter.
+The amount of tuition paid by a person who is not a Texas resident and who is not entitled or permitted to pay resident tuition under this subchapter and as defined in Texas Education Code, §54.0501(4).

 Parent

 A natural or adoptive parent, managing or possessory conservator, or legal guardian of a person.
-The term would not otherwise include a step-parent.
+Parent does not otherwise include a stepparent.

 A private, parochial, or home school in Texas.

-A fall or spring semester, typically consisting of 16 weeks.
+A fall or spring regular semester typically consisting of sixteen weeks.

 Residence

-The amount of tuition paid by a person who qualifies as a Texas resident under this subchapter.
+The amount of tuition paid by a person who is a resident of Texas, as defined in Texas Education Code, §54.0501(7).

-Land and improvements on it, such as a dwelling intended for long-term human habitation.
+Land and improvements that include a dwelling intended for long-term human habitation.

 When a person who has previously met the criteria for resident status but is absent only for a short duration (i.e., less than one year) from the state of Texas and the person has the intention to return to the person's domicile in Texas.
-Temporary absence does not include a person's or dependent's parent's service in the U.S. Armed Forces, U.S. Public Health Service, or U.S. Department of State, due to employment assignment or for educational purposes.
+The short duration limitation on temporary absences does not apply to absences resulting from a person's or dependent's parent's service in the U.S. Armed Forces, U.S. Public Health Service, or U.S Department of State, due to employment assignment, or for educational purposes.